 What does workload automation mean for the healthcare industry?

 Of course, there are multiple types of automation solutions available to healthcare providers.
-Here we dissect the differences with use case examples and explore the impact workload automation technologies such as OpCon have on these organizations.
+Here we dissect the differences with use case examples and explore the impact workload automation technologies such as OpCon have on these healthcare organizations.

 Workload automation is not new to the healthcare industry.
 In fact, healthcare was one of the first industries to use automation to help reduce provider and payer costs and improve patient outcomes.
 Today, it is empowering organizations to transform many different segments of healthcare – from triage to precision medicine, and more.